eicrud/eicrud/docs/services/options.md

 Corresponds to [MikroOrm's offset option](https://mikro-orm.io/docs/entity-manager#fetching-paginated-results){:target="_blank"}.

 ### cached
-Indicate if `findOne` results should be fetched from the cache.
+Indicates if `findOne` results should be fetched from the cache.
 !!! note
     `cached` only works in client calls.

 ### allowIdOverride
-Allow Entity primary keys to be pre-generated in $create operations.
+Allows Entity primary keys to be pre-generated in $create operations.

 !!! warning
      Letting users set their Entities' ID opens security risks.
 For example, impersonation of deleted entities.

 ### skipServiceHooks
-Allow skipping of all service hooks.
+Allows skipping of all service hooks.

 !!! note
     `skipServiceHooks` doesn't affect controller hooks.

 ### returnUpdatedEntity
-Enable the return of the updated/deleted entity in patchOne and deleteOne operations.
+Returns the updated/deleted entity in patchOne and deleteOne operations.

 !!! note
     `returnUpdatedEntity` impacts the operation' performance.